sebaraj/CPSC426/lab2/lab2.md

 ### C2.
 Observing the results of a single connection

-Now that your service is not repeatedly calling `Dial()` you likely are using a single TCP connection under the hood to make all of your outgoing calls to `UserService`/`VideoService`.
+Now that your service is not repeatedly calling `NewClient()` you likely are using a single TCP connection under the hood to make all of your outgoing calls to `UserService`/`VideoService`.
 In most cases this is fine, but when running in the cluster `UserService`/`VideoService` are effectively